Estimates for short character sums evaluated at homogeneous polynomials: Introduction

 We now highlight the essential difficulties of bounding short character sums and the methods we build to overcome them.
 The overarching technique in all of the generalizations of Burgess-type bounds we surveyed in \S \ref{sec:literature} derives from one of the two variations of the Burgess amplification method.
 Both variations involve distributing copies of the original box $(\Nbf,\Nbf+\Hbf]=\prod_{i=1}^n (N_i,N_i+H_i]$ of summation, with the aim of efficiently obtaining a complete sum (over a different variable).

 The classic version in the one-dimensional case was developed by Burgess and refined by Gallagher and Montgomery \cite{GM10} and Heath-Brown \cite{HB13} (see \cite[\S 8]{Pie20_super} for an overview), which was then generalized to the multivariate case by Pierce \cite{Pie16} and further adapted to character sums evaluated at generic forms by Pierce and Xu \cite{PX20}.
 We will refer to this version as ``method I".
 The first step is to redistribute a copy of the sum by breaking the original box into residue classes with respect to another prime $q$ (different from $p$).
-For example, for $\xbf\in (\Nbf,\Nbf+\Hbf]$, we write $\xbf=\abf p+\mbf q$.
-By the periodicity and multiplicativity of $\chi$ and homogeneity of $F$, $\chi(F(\abf p+\mbf q))=\chi(q^{\deg F})\chi(F(\mbf))$, leading to a sum over the new variable $\mbf$.
-Averaging this sum over many choices of primes $q$ then produces many copies of the sum over $\mbf$ such that their starting points nearly cover a complete set of residues.
+For example, for $\xbf\in (\Nbf,\Nbf+\Hbf]$, we write $\xbf=\abf p+\zbf q$.
+By periodicity and multiplicativity of $\chi$ and homogeneity of $F$, $\chi(F(\abf p+\zbf q))=\chi(q^{\deg F})\chi(F(\zbf))$, leading to a sum over the new variable $\zbf$.
+Averaging this sum over many choices of primes $q$ then produces many copies of the sum over $\zbf$ such that their starting points nearly cover a complete set of residues mod $p$.
 This amplification process initiates two further tasks.
-One is to count the redundancies incurred in the averaging process, and the other is to estimate a complete sum of a higher moment of a character sum.
-Here, the first task is straightforward, even in the multivariate case.
-The second task, traditionally handled by the Weil bound for complete multiplicative character sums (e.g. recorded in \cite[Theorem 11.23]{IK04}), becomes much more challenging in the multivariate case, because of the presence of a character sum evaluated at a polynomial whose leading form is highly singular.
-Pierce and Xu \cite{PX20} apply a stratification result of \cite{Xu20} for multiplicative character sums to overcome this difficulty.
+One is to count the redundancies incurred in the averaging process, and the other is to estimate a complete sum of a higher moment of a character sum: